Six easy ways to deal with stress

 4. Ditch the drains

 Are there situations or things which you always find stressful?
 Is there anything you can change about them?
 You can’t always change a situation but you can usually change how you deal with it.
 What can you do differently?
 Can you stop spending time with people that get you down?
-Unfollow social media accounts which make you feel down.
-Get rid of apps that lower your mood.
-Most things are better for a good edit.
+Unfollow social media accounts which sap your energy and get rid of any apps that lower your mood.

 5. Look after yourself